opentelekomcloud/ansible-collection-cloud/README.md

-# ansible-modules
+# ansible-collections
-Ansible modules for using with OTC (addition to the native OpenStack modules)
+Ansible Collections for using with OTC (addition to the native OpenStack modules)

-#TODO

-Project can be for example incuded as git module into the your project and a link to otc/ should be available as library where the playbooks are located
+* core - collection containing additional ansible modules for managing OTC specific resources (or modified OpenStack modules in case of behavioral differencies)